piper-lentz/CATNIP_draft/README.md

 8. Go to your Google sheet and share it with the service account email and give it viewer access

-9. Add the json file to the directory your FIGG_imager is
+9. Add the json file to the directory the tutorial file is in